darshandugar2004/Good-Cabs-Performance-Analysis/README.md

 # **Goodcabs Performance Analysis 🚗**

 ### **Overview**
-This project, part of the **Codebasics Resume Project Challenge (#CRPC13)**, analyzes Goodcabs’ performance in tier-2 cities.
-The focus is on key metrics such as trip volume, customer satisfaction, and repeat passenger rates to derive actionable insights and recommendations.
+This project focus on key metrics such as trip volume, customer satisfaction, and repeat passenger rates to derive actionable insights and recommendations.

 ---